dpneumo/Vagrant_Rails_PG/README.txt

   4/29/2015: Output of the setupscripts is written to /var/log/vagrant_setup.log in the newly created vm.
 This logging is not yet complete but should help.

+  5/5/2015: Moved to running this as a non privileged windows user.
+Soft links are supposed to work for such a user without interference from UAC.
+(See Vagrantfile for addl info.)
+Multiple problems getting this to flow through all scripts without failure.
+Had problems sourcing ~/.profile after additions.
+Current setup works from scratch to end as a single episode.
+Have not yet tried it with the scripts run in a series of steps as might be required if only part of the setup was initially required and subsequently other provisioning was required.
+Would then run vagrant provision from the windows command line. do no know if that will succeed at this moment.
+Only got this far by disabling logging. :-(

 To run the app use vagrant ssh to get into the box.
   Authentication is via key pairs.
   You are logged in as vagrant user.